 I was fascinated with the double waymarks, like below.
 These were not even at an intersection.
 It would be very difficult if not impossible to get lost.

-At 24.6 kilometers into day two on the Camino Sanabrés from Santa Marta de Tera to Rionegro del Puente, you cross under a power line in a open field, and then go back into the forest.
+At approximately 23.8 kilometers into day two on the Camino Sanabrés from Santa Marta de Tera to Rionegro del Puente, you cross under a power line in an open field, and then go back into the forest.
 The road is lined with occasional pavers that suggested to us this had indeed been an established ancient road.
 I would have guessed it to be Roman, as in typical Roman fashion, they just built the road directly up and over the mountain!

-When you can see Rionegro in the distance, like this photo, you will know that you have arrived at the top for the day, at 844 meters (2769 feet).
+When you can see Rionegro in the distance, like in this photo below, you will know that you have arrived at the top for the day, at 844 meters (2769 feet).
 From here on, it is a nice downhill cruise!

 After another big bend, you cross an arroyo and the buildings of the town appear.

-At 27 kilometers as you are approaching town, you are walking on a parallel lane with the N-525.
+At around 26 kilometers as you are approaching town, you are walking on a parallel lane with the N-525.
 Walk by the abandoned Hostal Maxim's, not pictured.

 We could see the steeple of the town church and the bridge across the river, as the lane led us down and away from the highway, to the placard shown below.
 Rich began to smell the barn and he literally picked up the pace to an almost run.